9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

   mapM (renameWith (flip replaceExtension ".cpp")) =<< namesMatching "*.cc"
 ```

-The `cc2cpp` function uses a few functions we\'ll be seeing over and
+The `cc2cpp` function uses a few functions we'll be seeing over and
 over.
 The `flip` function takes another function as argument, and swaps
 the order of its arguments (inspect the type of `replaceExtension` in
 `ghci` to see why).
 The `=<<` function feeds the result of the action on